Bug report #20673

 of the same selected object.

-#8 Updated by Soares SOares over 1 year ago
+#8 Updated by Soares SOares about 5 years ago

 - File sample_data.zip added